You've made it to the edge of the day,

 As if you're gently emptying out a cup,

-Now we'll take a slow walk through the body,
+We'll take a slow walk through the body not scanning like a flashlight,

 More like offering companionship,

-Let the head feel your presence,
+Let the head feel your presence not effort,

 Presence,